dannevernguyens/dannevernguyens.github.io/README.md

 2. Be better than yesterday
 3. Stay hard

+# About Me

+- I was overweight.
+- I was shy.
+- I was depressed.
+- I was a quitter.

+So!

+- I lost weight.
+- I expanded my narrow boundaries.
+- I (mostly) rid myself of depression and anxiety.
+- I build a stronger mindset

+I have already made great changes in my personal life.
+And now I would like to make changes in my work life.
+So here we are.
+Let's go!

 You can use the [editor on GitHub](https://github.com/dannevernguyens/dannevernguyens.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.